Cat Litter Box Problems

 Cat preference research is clear: most cats prefer unscented clumping clay litter.
 Avoid:

-If you want to switch litter, transition over 7-10 days by mixing the old and new gradually.
+If you want to switch litter, transition over 7 to 10 days by mixing the old and new gradually.
 Sudden changes are a common cause of avoidance.

 Litter depth

-Most cats prefer 2-3 inches deep.
-Too shallow doesn't allow burying.
+Most cats prefer 2 to 3 inches (5 to 8 cm) deep.
+Too shallow does not allow burying.
 Too deep feels unstable.
 Refill regularly to maintain depth.

 Cleaning schedule